graylog-labs/cli-dashboard/README.md

 The most important library we use is [blessed-contrib](https://github.com/yaronn/blessed-contrib) by [Yaron Naveh](https://twitter.com/YaronNaveh).
 Great job on that!

-The dashboard should run under Linux and OSX.
-Please report any issues in the [issue tracker](https://github.com/Graylog2/cli-dashboard/issues).
+**The dashboard should run on Linux and OSX.** Please report any issues in the [issue tracker](https://github.com/Graylog2/cli-dashboard/issues).

 ## Installation